GUIDES & RESOURCES

 Data is the term for digital information – that is, all the information your device receives to let you watch Rory and Lorelai in Gilmore Girls.
 When you stream TV shows, your device receives the data in a continuous stream as you watch.
 That’s why, if you lose your Internet connection, your stream will pack it in after a minute or two.
 When you download a show, your device receives all the data before you start watching.

 Speed is the rate at which your device can receive that data.
-Internet Plans can use different speeds to download (receive information) and upload (send information).
-When it comes to watching your favourite shows, you want to know the download speed.
+Internet Plans provide different speeds to download (receive information) and upload (send information).
+When it comes to watching your favourite shows, your download speed is what really matters.

 What’s the minimum download speed to watch Netflix?

 When you choose a Netflix plan, you can choose between three different levels of video quality – HD, Full HD and Ultra HD.
-Each of these comes with a recommended minimum connection speed:1
+Each of these comes with a recommended minimum connection speed:

 Basically, you’re striking a balance between video quality and speed.
 Slower connections can usually handle low- or medium-quality streaming just fine.
 But when it comes to watching higher definition videos?
 That’s when they might struggle.